akash-patwa/api-test/README.md

  It will generate an additional test report i.e. junit.xml report inside `/target` folder

  ## Run Customer App
- We can do manual testing as well by running the main CustomerApp class.
+ We can do manual testing as well by running the jar.
-  1. First we need to package out application so that we can run the app.
+  1. First we need to package the application so that we can run the app.
 Run the following maven command

     mvn clean package